Genre: Horror. Warning: Upsetting content.

 Benny’s constant companion was “Treats”, appropriately named as treats were the little dog’s life.
 He was what she called a “Bitsa”, bits of this dog and bits of that dog!
 He had been trained to run with Benny, first on a leash tied to her belt, then beside her.
 Several times when it was raining, she had tried to leave him behind, but his pitiful cries always made her turn around and get him.
 He was so faithful and too adorable and Benny adored him back.

 About 20 minutes into the run – she realised that Treats wasn’t next to her and stopped.
 “Treats” she shouted irritated at having to wait for him.
 “Treats – come on”.
 He caught up and the “Thunk, thunk” kept her company.
 She relaxed back into her run.
 Keeping on her usual path Benny was wondering if it was time to turn back.
-Often she would go too far and then the challenge of running back really was a challenge.
+Often she would go too far and then the run back was challenging.
 She stopped to check her pedometer, Treats was snuffling around a bush.

 Benny caught something large, black and very fast in her peripheral vision.
 By the time she turned, it had taken a chuck out of the back of her ankle and run off.
 “Hi hey” she squealed in shock.
 Treats flew past her in its direction.
 It shot off into the bushes followed by a hysterically yapping dog.